 - Choose An ArcGIS Server Web Service from the dropdown, and enter the same URL as two steps above.

 - Click Add Layer and examine the snow depth layer.
 If you’re interested in what the color ramp means, you can click the Legend button on the left hand side.
-I wasn’t able to find the units in the metadata, and there was hardly any snow in the US in August when I wrote this, but the units should become clearer in the winter using some common sense.

 - Make the snow analysis layer somewhat transparent by clicking the … beneath its name in the contents and clicking Transparency.
 You want to make it transparent enough that you can see the glaciers beneath.

 You just assembled a web map by combining web services from multiple sources.
 In the next section of the lesson, you'll add in some of your own data.